Vedantha-V-V/roadmap-projects/README.md

 Welcome!
 This repository is a personal learning journal where I’m building hands-on projects while following the [roadmap.sh](https://roadmap.sh) guides.
 The goal is to learn by doing — applying each concept through code and gradually building a strong foundation across the **Frontend**, **Backend**, and eventually **Fullstack** paths.

-A collection of hands-on projects I'm building while following roadmap.sh to deepen my skills across key software development paths.
-Each subfolder represents a standalone project aligned with a milestone or concept from the roadmap.

 ---

 ## Overview